weakweak/riff.tf/_posts/2017-01-01-assassination.md

 ### Cool Downs

-#### Kingsbane
+#### Marked for Death

-- Use on cool down
+- Use on cool down unless you can quickly reset it via a dying mob.
-- Keep Envenom up during Kingsbane

 #### Toxic Blade